ayaosama05/Student-Crud-System/README.md

 # Student System - Crud Operations using Javascript

-* Ability to Add / Edit / delete Student data
+* Ability to Add / Edit / delete Student data with data Validation
 * Real time Search
 * Use Local Storage to save data
 * Use API to save inserted data in Google Sheet